 The annual ACP Doctor's Dilemma Competition is a hallmark program for the College.
 Held each year at the annual Internal Medicine Meeting, it brings together some of the brightest residents from around the world in a friendly, but highly competitive, environment.
 The competition tests the medical knowledge of up to 50 teams, each representing an ACP chapter.
 After three days of competition, the winning team is awarded the coveted "Osler Cup" and is granted a place in ACP history.

 To participate in the competition, a team must be nominated by their local ACP chapter.
 Teams are accepted on a first-come, first-served basis until all of the slots are filled.
 All team members must be active ACP Resident/Fellow Members.

-The 2016 ACP Doctor's Dilemma Competition will take place during the Internal Medicine Meeting 2016 in Washington, DC, from May 5-7, 2016.
+The 2017 ACP Doctor's Dilemma Competition will take place during the Internal Medicine Meeting 2017 in San Diego from March 30 - April 1, 2017.

 Previous ACP Doctor's Dilemma Champions

 2012 - Albert Einstein Medical Center

 2011 - Rush University

 2009 - Northwestern University

 2008 - Southern Illinois University